prideout/layout-viewer/README.md

    AABB.
 3. To render SVG, go through the layers and emit a flat list of paths.
    Each layer should be an SVG `<g>` with 50% opacity.
-4. To create WebGL triangles, call `earcut_triangles_raw` on the polygons.

 ## Sanity checks